 For instance, suggesting related posts or product pages to website visitors in your sidebar can increase page views.
-More importantly, it’s also a common conversion rate optimization tactic within most digital marketing strategies.
+More importantly, it’s also a common part of the conversion rate optimization process within most digital marketing strategies.

 Let’s break down how to decrease the bounce rate of your website one step at a time.

 How to reduce bounce rate

 - Add internal links